-Seeing anger in your child can be one of the most startling and scary emotions to deal with as a parent.
+Seeing intense anger in your child can be startling and scary to deal with as a parent.
 There are many reasons why any given child might have frustration, anger or even rage.

 Temperament: Some children have low frustration tolerances and are more irritable from their first days onward.
 A child’s temperament can have a great affect on how they express certain emotions.
 These children are more rigid when it comes to transitions, are strong willed and opinionated and tend react quickly to their emotions.
 While this can seem like a deficit, these children are also some of the most determined, perseverant children in their classes and can be great leaders.
 In therapy, we work to identify the strengths of this temperament as well as working on awareness of how their emotions and actions can affect others in empathy training.

 Sensory Processing problems: Does your child cover their ears a lot when around crowds of people?
 Have they always been fearful of loud noises?
 Are there only certain types of clothing that are “acceptable” for your child?
 Do they tend to bump into things often or need to be hugged/ squeezed when they are tired?
 Sensory processing problems

 Parent Child Interaction Difficulties: For some parents, there are constant difficulties in the interaction patterns between you and your child/ teen.
 It might seem like every single task creates a power struggle.
 Meltdowns happen not only on the child’s end but also on the parent’s end as the behaviors increase and your energy decreases.
 This might stem from your child’s rigidity, a trigger inside the parent when the child acts out or many other underlying issues in personalities and experience.
 However exhausting or intense these interactions have become, there are proven methods in therapy to help identify the problematic interactions and use therapeutic interventions to create more positive, connected interactions.